Novartis/cellxgene-gateway/Readme.md

 * `CELLXGENE_LOCATION` - the location of the cellxgene executable, e.g. `~/anaconda2/envs/cellxgene/bin/cellxgene`
 * `CELLXGENE_DATA` - a directory that can contain subdirectories with `.h5ad` data files, *without* trailing slash, e.g. `/mnt/cellxgene_data`
+Optional environment variables:
-* `GATEWAY_HOST` - the hostname and port that the gateway will run on, typically `localhost:5005` if running locally
+* `EXTERNAL_HOST` - the hostname and port from the perspective of the web browser, typically `localhost:5005` if running locally.
+Defaults to "localhost:{GATEWAY_PORT}"
-* `GATEWAY_PROTOCOL` - typically http when running locally, can be https when deployed if the gateway is behind a load balancer or reverse proxy.
+* `EXTERNAL_PROTOCOL` - typically http when running locally, can be https when deployed if the gateway is behind a load balancer or reverse proxy that performs https termination.
+Default value "http"
-* `GATEWAY_IP` - ip addess of instance gateway is running on, mostly used to display SSH instructions Optional environment variables:
+* `GATEWAY_IP` - ip addess of instance gateway is running on, mostly used to display SSH instructions.
+Defaults to `socket.gethostbyname(socket.gethostname())`
+* `GATEWAY_PORT` - local port that the gateway should bind to, defaults to 5005
 * `GATEWAY_EXTRA_SCRIPTS` - JSON array of script paths, will be embedded into each page and forwarded with `--scripts` to cellxgene server
 * `GATEWAY_ENABLE_UPLOAD` - Set to `true` or `1` to enable HTTP uploads.
 This is not recommended for a public server.